HimanshuKumarDutt094/create-express-starter-ts/README.md

 1.  **Project Directory**: Where you would like to create your new project (e.g., `.` for the current directory, or a new directory name like `my-express-app`).
 2.  **Express Setup Type**: Choose between "Basic Express Setup" and "Advance Express Setup".
+3.  **Database Choice** (Advance template only): Choose between SQLite (default) or Neon PostgreSQL.
-3.  **Initialize Git Repository**: Confirm if you want to initialize a Git repository in your new project.
+4.  **Initialize Git Repository**: Confirm if you want to initialize a Git repository in your new project.
-4.  **Install Dependencies**: Confirm if you want to install dependencies for your new project.
+5.  **Install Dependencies**: Confirm if you want to install dependencies for your new project.

 ### Example